-Long-list candidates will be invited to attend a first round interview.
-If successful, candidates will be asked to return for a skills assessment.
+Long-list candidates will be invited to attend a first round interview, which may be online.
+If successful, candidates will be asked to complete a skills assessment.
 References will be taken for candidates reaching the required skill level.
-If successful they will be short-listed and invited to return for a second round interview, including a tour of the school, safer recruitment interview and the final interview iwtself.
+If successful they will be short-listed and invited to attend a second round interview, including a tour of the school, safer recruitment interview and the final interview itself.
 All reasonable interview expenses will be reimbursed by the School.